CISSP-Study-Resources

 • Deprovisioning/Offboarding

-• Deprovisioning/offboarding occurs when an employee leaves the organization or is transferred to a different department
+• deprovisioning/offboarding occurs when an employee leaves the organization or is transferred to a different department

-• Account revocation: deleting an account is the easiest way to deprovision
+• account revocation: deleting an account is the easiest way to deprovision

 • an employee’s account is usually first disabled